openmc-dev/openmc/docs/source/usersguide/data.rst

 Each of the above files can specified in several ways.
-In the Python API, a :ref:`runtime configuration variable <usersguide_data_runtime>` :data:`openmc.config` can be used to specify any of the above.
-Alternatively, you can specify these files using a set of :ref:`environment variables
+In the Python API, a :ref:`runtime configuration variable <usersguide_data_runtime>` :data:`openmc.config` can be used to specify any of the above and is initialized using a set of environment variables.
-<usersguide_data_envvar>`.

 .. _usersguide_data_runtime: